 In the past few decades, Vietnam has become a premier tourist destination, with vibrant cities, gorgeous beaches, and stunning landscapes drawing visitors from around the globe.
 For those who prefer to trekking in the wilderness, taking time to venture into Vietnam’s mountainous terrain will make you truly appreciate Vietnam’s raw beauty.
 While not in the same league …

 Places to Camp in Vietnam

-Guide to Camping in Vietnam
+Guide to Where to Camp in Vietnam

 Vietnam is a hidden gem in southeast Asia that calls tourists who are thirsty for stunning scenery that can’t be found elsewhere.
 Being able to spend a night or two outdoors in Vietnam might sound like the perfect way to soak up the views for some time away from crowds and bustling town streets.

 While camping in this country isn’t the same as in other parts of the world, it’s still possible to do with specific protocols.

 One way to experience rural Vietnam is to travel by motorbike to remote areas and beaches and set up a place to sleep with netted hammocks and small ground tents.
 Keep in mind that before setting up anywhere for the night, you need to inform the local authorities and see if a permit is required to stay overnight.

 It’s also important to consider that this part of Asia is home to many snake and bug species, so it’s best to be prepared for running into this kind of wildlife.
 Be sure to have a proper motorbike packing list for your trip.